Inhomogeneous mixing: From microscopic dynamics to mesoscopic staircases: Close-up of inhomogeneous mixing: blobs/voids in turbulence

 \subsection{Turbulence spreading induced by blobs/voids}

 Turbulence spreading means the propagation of turbulence intensity or energy in space.
 This is often quantified as the flux of turbulence intensity or energy across the magnetic field.
-For example, the turbulence spreading flux for density turbulence intensity is calculated as $\langle {\tilde{v}}_{r}{\tilde{n}}^{2} \rangle/2$~\cite{manz2015, gurcan2006, HahmJKPS2018}.
-Spreading of turbulence occurs via relaxation of inhomogeneous turbulence and entrainment of laminar or more weakly turbulent regions~\cite{gurcanPRL2006}.
-One well known example is an expanding wake formed downstream of a moving object, which corresponds to turbulence spreading from the fully turbulent core~\cite{townsend1949}.
+For example, the turbulence spreading flux for density turbulence intensity is calculated as $\langle {\tilde{v}}_{r}{\tilde{n}}^{2} \rangle/2$ \cite{manz2015, gurcan2006, HahmJKPS2018}.
+Spreading of turbulence occurs via relaxation of inhomogeneous turbulence and entrainment of laminar, or more weakly turbulent regions \cite{gurcanPRL2006}.
+One well known example is an expanding wake formed downstream of a moving object, which corresponds to turbulence spreading from the fully turbulent core \cite{townsend1949}.
 The turbulence intensity field can be decoupled from the local instability growth rate due to turbulence spreading.
-An in-depth experimental research of the relation of turbulence spreading and blobs-voids in edge plasmas via Langmuir probe measurements on J-TEXT tokamak has been reported recently~\cite{long2024_structures}.
-It is found that the turbulence spreading flux originated from positive density fluctuations is positive, meaning the outward propagation of the positive $\tilde{n}$ turbulence intensity.
-The turbulence spreading flux originated from negative density fluctuations is negative, meaning the inward propagation of the negative $\tilde{n}$ turbulence intensity.
-This is shown by the turbulence spreading ``lip'' curves in Figure~\ref{fig:TL02}(a), which presents the distribution of turbulence spreading flux $P_{spreading}(A) = \sum_{A - 0.05 < |\tilde{n}|/\sigma_{\tilde{n}} < A + 0.05} (\tilde{v}_r \tilde{n}^2 /2) / M$ for each positive and negative $\tilde{n}$, respectively~\cite{long2024_structures}. $M = 6000$ indicates the total number of sampling points of $\tilde{n}$ and $\tilde{v}_r$.
-The distribution curve of turbulent spreading flux originated from positive density fluctuations is always positive (corresponding to outward spreading), i.e. $P_{spreading}(A>0) > 0$, which outlines the upper edge of the ``lip''.
-The distribution curve of turbulent spreading flux originated from negative density fluctuations is always negative (corresponding to inward spreading), i.e. $P_{spreading}(A<0) < 0$, which outlines the lower edge of the lip.
-The inward turbulence spreading caused by voids has also been further demonstrated by the experimental measurements via beam emission spectroscopy (BES) on DIII-D tokamak~\cite{khabanov2024} and is the subject of a newly developed theoretical model~\cite{CaoPRL2025}.
+In-depth experimental research of the relation of turbulence spreading to blobs-voids in edge plasmas via Langmuir probe measurements on J-TEXT tokamak has been reported recently \cite{long2024_structures}.
+It is found that the turbulence spreading flux originating from positive density fluctuations is positive, meaning the outward propagation of the positive $\tilde{n}$ turbulence intensity.
+The turbulence spreading flux originating from negative density fluctuations is negative, meaning the inward propagation of the negative $\tilde{n}$ turbulence intensity.
+This is shown by the turbulence spreading ``lip'' curves in Figure~\ref{fig:TL02}(a), which presents the distribution of turbulence spreading flux $P_{spreading}(A) = \sum_{A - 0.05 < |\tilde{n}|/\sigma_{\tilde{n}} < A + 0.05} (\tilde{v}_r \tilde{n}^2 /2) / M$ calculated using either positive or negative $\tilde{n}$ where $A = |\tilde{n}|/\sigma_{\tilde{n}}$ and $\sigma_{\tilde{n}}$ is the standard deviation of plasma density fluctuation \cite{long2024_structures}. $M = 6000$ indicates the total number of sampling points of $\tilde{n}$ and $\tilde{v}_r$.
+The distribution curve of turbulent spreading flux originating from positive density fluctuations is always positive (corresponding to outward spreading), i.e. $P_{spreading}(A) > 0$ for $\tilde{n}/\sigma_{\tilde{n}} > 0$, which outlines the upper edge of the ``lip''.
+The distribution curve of turbulent spreading flux originating from negative density fluctuations is always negative (corresponding to inward spreading), i.e. $P_{spreading}(A) < 0$ for $\tilde{n}/\sigma_{\tilde{n}} < 0$, which outlines the lower edge of the lip.
+The inward turbulence spreading caused by voids has also been further demonstrated by the experimental measurements via beam emission spectroscopy (BES) on the DIII-D tokamak \cite{khabanov2024} and is the subject of a newly developed theoretical model \cite{CaoPRL2025}.